Codecademy/docs/content/html/glossaries/tags/a.md

 ## Definition

-The HTML tag `<a>`, also known as the _anchor tag_, creates a link to another page or to a location in the current page.
+The HTML tag `<a>`, also known as the anchor tag, creates a link to another page or to a location in the current page.
 It can also be used to link to email addresses, phone numbers, and files.

 ## Syntax